catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 be constructed.
 Some parameters are relevant to the infrastructure of the cluster, while others are for the particular COE.

-The cloud provider may supply pre-defined templates for users and it may also be possible, in some situations, for user to create their own templates.
+Traditionally a cloud provider may supply pre-defined templates for users and it may also be possible, in some situations, for users to create their own templates.
 Initially Catalyst Cloud will only support the use of the pre-defined templates.

 ..
 Note::